compphil2mmae/compphil2mmae.github.io/content/en/post/240315_Mill-HB/index.md

 projects: [transformation]
 ---

-Am von Frauke Höntzsch herausgegebenen Mill-Handbuch ist das Department für Philosophie mit insgesamt sieben Beiträgen maßgeblich beteiligt.
+The Department of Philosophy is significantly involved in the Mill Handbook, edited by Frauke Höntzsch, with a total of seven contributions.

 <!--more-->

-Christoph Schmidt-Petri hat Beiträge zu Mills Biographie, zu *Utilitarianism* sowie zu Nutzen/Glück beigesteuert; Michael Schefczyk hat über Freiheit und über Eigentum geschrieben und {{% mention "christian.seidel" %}} die Beiträge [zum moralischen Intuitionismus]({{< relref "/publication/seidel-hoentzsch-2024/" >}}) und [zum Hedonismus]({{< relref "/publication/seidel-hoentzsch-2024-a/" >}}) verfasst.
+Christoph Schmidt-Petri has contributed articles on Mill's biography, on *Utilitarianism* and on utility/happiness; Michael Schefczyk has written on freedom and on property and {{% mention "christian. seidel" %}} the contributions [on moral intuitionism]({{< relref "/publication/seidel-hoentzsch-2024/" >}}) and [on hedonism]({{< relref "/publication/seidel-hoentzsch-2024-a/" >}}).